Bubblipathic/FamilyVault/README.md

 **Application for Electronic Storage of Important Documents**

-FamilyVault is a simple **locally stored** application for securely managing family documents.
+FamilyVault is a simple **locally stored** application for managing family documents.
 It lets families create a vault, add members, and upload files for quick offline access in times of need.

 ---

 ## 🚀 Features
-- Secure storage of important family documents
+- Storage of important family documents
 - Easy retrieval of files during emergencies
 - Organized database structure for family vaults, members, and files
 - PDF handling support via **Apache PDFBox**